For a faster, more profitable home sale

 A single large, leafy tree, like a palm, fiddleleaf fig or banana tree can be attention grabbers.

 Use plant groupings in a corner, the top of an armoire, as a centerpiece on your dining table, on a buffet or console table or flanking a fireplace or window to draw attention to these features.

-A single piece of large, colorful artwork can serve as a focal feature in a room.
+Large artwork pieces have been used for eons as focal features.
 The art should be in proportion to the scope of the wall-- large wall, large piece of art, for instance.

 For a long wall, hang triptych artwork, (like the one above) or arrange a collage of photographs in a gallery type fashion.
 See hanging artwork and mirrors for information on creating wall groupings.

 Decorate with a colorful contemporary quilt, a large clock, rustic antique doors, old lattice, painted shutters, or any other form of 3-dimensional art.

-Be sure that objects are in scale with the size of the room, and large enough to make a grand artistic statement.
+Be sure that objects are in scale with the size of the room and large enough to make a statement.

 I'm not a fan of arranging furniture toward a big screen television--always makes me think of idol worship.
-But, since so many buyers want that big flat screen TV, it has adapted itself into the world of home decor.
+But, because so many buyers want the big flat screen TV, it has adapted itself into the world of home decor.

 I once showed a new house to a prospective buyer who kept casting his eyes around the living room.
 I knew exactly what he wanted...a spot for his big screen TV.
-There wasn't any wall space room, so the that buyer walked.
+There wasn't one, so that buyer walked.

 Flank a view window with tall potted plants or small trees to emphasize the outdoors.

 The size and mass of the sofa with artwork above will function in the same manner as a fireplace or other natural focal point.

 If your bedroom has no outstanding features, let your bed take center stage.
 The bed is almost always the main attraction simply because of its size.